likvidera/GhidraChatGPT/README.md

 Attempts to discover all potential vulnerabilities in the current function with the help of ChatGPT.
 The response from ChatGPT will be added as a comment above the function.

 **Beautify Function** (Tools > GhidraChatGPT > Beautify Function)
-Attempts to beautify the current function with the help of ChatGPT.
+Attempts to beautify the current function by identifying and applying more meaningful variable and function names with the help of ChatGPT.

 ### Settings
 **Update OpenAI Token** (Tools > GhidraChatGPT > Settings > Update OpenAI Token)